bschreck/deep.sh/docs/xonshrc.rst

 * Use ``deepsh --rc snail.xsh`` to run only a certain control file.
 * Use ``deepsh -i script.xsh`` to run deepsh in interactive mode with loading all possible control files.
 * Use ``deepsh --rc rc1.xsh rc2.xsh -- script.xsh`` to run scripts with multiple control files.
-* You can create autoloadable `xontrib <tutorial_xontrib.html#loading-xontribs>`_ as alternative to run control file and reuse it as python package.
+* You can create autoloadable `contrib <tutorial_contrib.html#loading-contribs>`_ as alternative to run control file and reuse it as python package.

 The options set per user override settings in the system-wide control file.

-Deepsh provides 2 wizards to create your own "deepshrc".  ``xonfig web`` provides basic settings, and ``xonfig wizard`` steps you through all the available options.
+Deepsh provides 2 wizards to create your own "deepshrc".  ``config web`` provides basic settings, and ``config wizard`` steps you through all the available options.

-xonfig web
+config web
 -----------

-This helps you choose a color theme, customized prompt and add-in packages ("xontribs").
+This helps you choose a color theme, customized prompt and add-in packages ("contribs").
 It initializes your personal run control file (usually at ``~/.deepshrc``).
 To invoke it (from a deepsh prompt):

 .. code-block:: deepshcon

-  >>> xonfig web
+  >>> config web
   Web config started at 'http://localhost:8421'.
 Hit Ctrl+C to stop.
   127.0.0.1 - - [23/Aug/2020 15:04:39] "GET / HTTP/1.1" 200 -